You are viewing the Caracas chapterGlobalNew YorkAcarigua

 In New York, a strategic alliance with VAEA — Venezuelan American Endowment for the Arts — enables the in-person implementation of the New York/Venezuela Chapter.
 In Venezuela, MAAA — Museo de Arte Acarigua Araure — hosts the in-person implementation of the Acarigua Chapter.
 In addition, the network has Google for Nonprofits validation within the New York/Venezuela chapter, reinforcing the transparency of its digital operation and its institutional management capacity.

-This architecture is complemented by an active agenda of international submissions: the Acarigua Chapter has been submitted to the UNESCO IFCD call, the New York/Venezuela Chapter to Vilcek Foundation, and TRAMA — Barcelona Chapter — to the TiiNA 2026 call by Fondation Daniel et Nina Carasso.
+This architecture is complemented by an active agenda of international submissions: the Acarigua Chapter has been submitted to the UNESCO IFCD call, the New York/Venezuela Chapter to Vilcek Foundation.
 Each submission, agreement and chapter responds to the same conviction: the Venezuelan exodus is not only a loss to document, but human capital to reconnect.

 A prudent response, not a fixed promise